IOHprofiler/IOHprofiler.github.io/IOHanalyzer/data.md

 then you could skip this section.
 Needless to say, **you are encouraged to convert your own benchmark data to the format regulated here!**

+## CSV-based data structure
+From IOHanalzyer version 0.1.7, a new option for data format has been included.
+This allows you to upload a csv-file containing your performance data, which offers more flexibility than the format described below.
+To use this functionality on the GUI, the checkbox 'use custom csv format' should be enabled.
+This then allows for uploading of the csv-file, which loads the column names.
+The names can be arbitrary, and will be matched to the following:
+* Evaluation counter: This should denote the evaluation number at which the data was recorded.
+If this is not included or set to 'None', it is assumed that all evaluation counts per run are sequential.
+* Function values: The actual performance data.
+This is the only required column.
+* Function ID: A column which denotes the function name or identifier on which the run was performed.
+If set to 'None', it is assumed all runs are on the same function (whose identifier can then be entered manually).
+* Algorithm ID: A column which denotes the name or identifier of the algorithm with which the run was performed.
+If set to 'None', it is assumed all runs are from the same algorithm (whose identifier can then be entered manually).
+* Problem dimension: A column which denotes the dimension of the problem on which the run was performed.
+If set to 'None', it is assumed all runs are on the same dimensionality (which can then be entered manually).
+* Run ID: A column which denotes the name or identifier of the run which was performed.
+If set to 'None', it is assumed that only one run is performed on each function / dimension / algorithm combination.

+Finally, a checkbox indicates whether the problem is minimization or maximization.
+The selected settings can then be used to process the full uploaded csv file.

 ## File Structure

 In general, when benchmarking IOHs on several test functions/problems and dimensions, the raw data files are grouped by the test function and stored in sub-folders (the same with the **COCO/BBOB** data format).
 For example, one example file structure is outlined as follows: